opendata-swiss/ogdch-handbook/source/content/glossar/bibliothek/dcat-definitions/distribution-rights.rst

 :Usage notes: Imporant: The property `dct:license <https://handbook.opendata.swiss/de/content/glossar/bibliothek/dcat-ap-ch.html#dct-license-dcat>`__ with the values accepted for opendata.swiss is now
             requiered for the `terms of use <https://opendata.swiss/de/terms-of-use>`__.
-            **Exception:** If someone uses datasets with CC-licenses in their catalogue, these can be kept under dct:license, but in this case the terms of use must be entered under dct:rights.
+            **Exception:** If someone uses datasets with CC-licenses in their catalogue, these can be kept under dct:rights, but in this case the terms of use must be entered under dct:license.

 .. code-block::
     :caption: Values **acceptable** for opendata.swiss